Dominican Republic–Central America Free Trade Agreement: Opposition

 In May 2004, the Salvadoran American National Network, the largest national association of Central American community-based organizations in the United States, expressed opposition to CAFTA, which they claimed was not ideologically motivated: "As immigrants, we have a deep understanding of the potential benefits of improved transnational cooperation.
 We would welcome an agreement that would increase economic opportunity, protect our shared environment, guarantee workers' rights and acknowledge the role of human mobility in deepening the already profound ties between our countries.
 However, the CAFTA agreement falls far short of that vision."

 While manufacturing costs of generic drugs are relatively cheap, the costs of human tests are relatively expensive, and tests take months or years.
 If generic manufacturers had to redo the tests, the generic drug would be more expensive, and generic manufacturers might not be able to do the tests at all.
 Furthermore, if generic manufacturers had to redo the tests, they would have to compare the new, effective drugs to less-effective drugs, which according to Doctors Without Borders, would be unethical.
 In the United States, drug manufacturers must make test data public for generic manufacturers.
 Under CAFTA's test data exclusivity, drug manufacturers could keep test data secret, which would make it more difficult for local companies to produce generic drugs, and enable multinational pharmaceutical companies to keep a monopoly on branded drugs, including those used to treat AIDS, malaria, and tuberculosis.

-In Guatemala mass protests were violently repressed by the government and strikes occurred in Costa Rica in opposition to the trade agreement.
+In Guatemala there were protests and strikes occurred in Costa Rica in opposition to the trade agreement.
 Furthermore, many Catholic bishops in Central America and the United States opposed the treaty, just as many social movements in the region.